Form & Function

 - Speed: How long does it take for a user to access a page?
 Sadly some themes are code hogs, slowing down the time it takes to render on a visitor’s screen.
 If a site takes too long to load, you’ll see unnecessary jumps in your bounce rate.

 It’s 2018.
 If you’re choosing a new WordPress theme now, almost all will be fully mobile responsive.
 Responsiveness alludes to its ability to render across all types of devices and screen sizes.
 Your website MUST be mobile responsive if you want to succeed.

 Lastly, if you have a choice of responsive and HTML5, go with that.
 HTML5 is the new standard for structuring and presenting content on the Web.

 Functionality over Fonts

-Don’t get distracted on the color scheme while choosing a WordPress theme.
+Don’t get distracted by the color scheme, or other basic aspects of the design like font, while choosing a WordPress theme.
 Altering color schemes and fonts is relatively easy (depending upon the theme’s coding, of course).
 It’s more important to focus on functionality and considerations like: